TrevorSundberg/inviz/README.md

 # Inviz
 An inline and embeddable GraphViz widget for the web.
-Based on the Graphviz port [viz.js](https://github.com/mdaines/viz.js/).
-This library utilitizes workers to ensure the page is never blocked.
+Based on the Graphviz port [Viz.js](https://github.com/mdaines/viz.js/).

 # Usage
 Using an embedded script tag: